Appendix D: Ferric/Ferrous Iron Content¶

 Caution

 This transformation is not recommended when multiple redox couples are operative in a system because the composition of diatomic oxygen becomes \(\text{O}_2 = 4\,\text{FeO}_{1.5} - 4\,\text{FeO}\); thus if carbon is described by the oxide component CO2, the composition of graphite becomes \(\text{C} = \text{CO}_2 - 4\,\text{FeO}_{1.5} + 4\,\text{FeO}\).
-Not only is such a composition confusing, but it requires specification of the FeO component in problem involving graphite regardless of whether iron is present in the system.
+Not only is such a composition confusing, but it requires specification of the Fe-components in problems involving graphite regardless of whether iron is present in the system.

 It is always possible to evaluate the redox state of all elements in a phase from

-MEEMUM and WERAMI.
+meemum and werami.
 Additionally, for more recent 688 format solution

 The proportion of an element in a particular redox state in the system can then